changhyucklee/severstal-steel-defect-detection/README.md

    - train_images/ — folder with 12568 .jpg training images.
    - test_images/ — folder with 5516 .jpg test images (we are segmenting and classifying these images).
    - train.csv — training annotations which provide segments for defects with total 4 defect classes (ClassId=[1,2,3,4]).
-   - sample_submission.csv — a sample submission file in the correct format (for each ImageId 4 rows, one for each of the 4 defect classes).
+   - test.csv — a submission file in the correct format (for each ImageId 4 rows, one for each of the 4 defect classes).
    - Each image is of 256x1600 resolution

 4. Mapping real world problem with Deep Learning problem